The smartest thing I can say about growing a business right now is this:

 It’s all about those four things.
 Nothing more.

-The latter two, follow-up and review, aren’t talked about as much.
-Of course, phrases like, “It’s easier to sell more to an old customer than getting a new one” and “The lifetime value of the customer is important” have always floated around.
-Lately though, it has dawned on me that it’s more important than ever to…
+The latter two, follow-up and review, aren’t necessarily talked about as much.
+Of course, phrases such as “It’s easier to sell more to an old customer than getting a new one” and “The lifetime value of the customer is important” are common knowledge.
+Lately though, it has dawned on me that it’s more important than ever to:

 - Create value for your customers.

 - Harvest the value your product or service generates.

 - Steer the harvested value toward an online reflection (i.e., a review).

 At my old company, Airtame, we developed a new product that didn’t live up to expectations.
 That led to a lot of feedback from agitated customers via email and on social media.
 A lot of it was deserved, and it motivated everybody in the company to put in more effort.

 Six months later, results of our hard work began to show in the form of five-star reviews on Amazon, which became an increasingly important sales channel for us.